Logo

 Fig – 1.4 Selecting Object or Report Type.

-Select the object or report type (Standard/Custom Report Type) on which you want to create the report.
-Then click on the Start Report button.
-In this ex.
-I’m selecting Account & Contact (Standard Report Type).
+Select the object or report type (Standard or Custom Report Type) on which you want to create the report.
+Then click the Start Report button.
+In this example, I am selecting Account & Contact (Standard Report Type).

 Mastering Salesforce Reports: Types, Creations & Best Practices